FaaiqMastyaga/slosh_control/README.md

 # Slosh Control Simulation

 This repository contains Python scripts for simulating liquid sloshing in a container (cart) subjected to controlled acceleration profiles.
-The goal is to evaluate different velocity profiles—namely, **Trapezoidal**, **Zero-Vibration (ZV)**, and **Modified Zero-Vibration (MZV)**—to minimize unwanted liquid oscillation.
+The goal is to evaluate different velocity profiles—namely, **Trapezoidal**, **Zero Vibration (ZV)**, and **Zero Vibration with Derivative (ZVD)**—to minimize unwanted liquid oscillation.

 The simulation uses the **Fluid Engine Development library** (Fluid-Engine-Dev) via its Python API, `pyjet`, specifically utilizing the **APIC (Affine Particle-in-Cell) fluid solver** to model the liquid behavior.

 ## Project Contents

 * `Liquid Simulation/slosh-impulse.py`: A utility script to simulate a short impulse force on the fluid.
-This is typically used to excite the liquid and visually determine the **natural period** of the sloshing, a critical parameter for tuning the ZV and MZV profiles.
+This is typically used to excite the liquid and visually determine the **natural period** of the sloshing, a critical parameter for tuning the ZV and ZVD profiles.
 * `Liquid Simulation/slosh-control.py`: The main simulation script.
 It runs the sloshing experiment using a chosen velocity profile over a set travel distance and plots the resulting sloshing amplitude over time.
-* `Liquid Simulation/VelocityProfile.py`: Contains the implementation for generating the velocity profiles (Trapezoidal, ZV, and MZV).
+* `Liquid Simulation/VelocityProfile.py`: Contains the implementation for generating the velocity profiles (Trapezoidal, ZV, and ZVD).

 ## Dependencies